lensesio/cypress-websocket-testing/README.md

 ## Background

-Cypress comes out of the box with a great set of tools, that allow both UI and API integration tests to be written.
-Unfortunatelly the cy.request() command is limited to REST endpoints only, so this library is here to help with those cases when WebSockets need to be called/tested as part of more complex integration/E2E tests.
+Cypress comes out of the box with a great set of tools that allow both UI and API integration tests to be written.
+Unfortunately the `cy.request()` command is limited to REST endpoints only, so this library is here to help with those cases when WebSockets need to be called/tested as part of more complex integration/E2E tests.

 ## Installation